FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Practitioner

-Any individual whose charter is to enhance business value from cloud infrastructure, by balancing innovation, velocity, and cost efficiency.
+An individual whose charter is to enhance business value from cloud infrastructure, by balancing innovation, velocity, and cost efficiency.

 ## Provider